SubhasreeSengupta/jekyll-now/_posts/2017-11-25-predominant-instrument.md

 ## References

-For this sectione, we referred to the paper "Deep convolutional neural networks for predominant instrument recognition in polyphonic music".
-We tried to implement this paper on our own.
+For this section, we referred to the paper **"Deep convolutional neural networks for predominant instrument recognition in polyphonic music"**.
 [Here](https://arxiv.org/pdf/1605.09507.pdf) is the link to the paper.